 Anticonvulsants used in the treatment of mood disorders are frequently also termed mood stabilizers.
 Anticonvulsants are actually medications designed to treat seizure disorders but some have shown to be effective mood stabilizers.
 Some anticonvulsant mood stabilizers have been shown to be particularly useful in treating bipolar depression and rapid-cycling bipolar disorder.
 The three most widely used anticonvulsant mood stabilizers are carbamazepine, valproate and lamotrigine.3

-Carbamazepine (Tegretol) is often an effective mood stabilizing medication in those who do not respond to lithium and has been shown to effectively treat rapid-cycling bipolar disorder.
-It is approved by the FDA for use in manic epidodes and mixed bipolar episodes but it often used as a maintenance mood stabilizer.
+Carbamazepine (Tegretol) is often an effective mood-stabilizing medication in those who do not respond to lithium and has been shown to effectively treat rapid-cycling bipolar disorder.
+It is approved by the FDA for use in manic episodes and mixed bipolar episodes but it often used as a maintenance mood stabilizer.

 Valproate sodium (also valproic acid, divalproex sodium, brand name Depakote) is approved in the treatment of bipolar mania.
 Valproate is a mood stabilizing agent commonly combined with lithium or other medications to treat bipolar.
 Valproate has been shown effective in treating rapid-cycling bipolar disorder as well as aggressive or behavioral disorders.